 The UnitedHealthcare PDL includes brand and generic prescription medications approved by the FDA.
 Medications are placed on different "tiers" based on our evaluation of their overall value.
 Tier 1 is the lowest-cost tier option.
 The PDL is a tool to help you look for lower-cost alternatives.
 When selecting a medication, you and your doctor may wish to consult the PDL.
 You and your doctor make decisions about your health care, including the choice of prescription medications.

-Click here to view the Oxford Advantage 4-tier Prescription Drug List (COMING SOON!) - Effective January 2017 through June 2017
+Click here to view the Oxford Advantage 4-tier Prescription Drug List - Effective July 1, 2019

 The formulary lookup tool provides the brand name, generic name, dosage form and tier status.
 It does not take into account any cost that your plan pays.
 It is not specific to your benefit and is not available for all medications.
 The information is for informational purposes only and is not meant to substitute for the advice provided by your own physician or other medical professional.
 Note: This is only a guide.
 Tier structure for your Rx coverage will depend on your exact plan and will be subject to all plan provisions.